louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 ### Character Length

 The class [CharacterLength](https://github.com/team-one-ML/MLinPractice/blob/main/code/feature_extraction/character_length.py) counts the number of characters used in a given tweet.
-Perhaps a tweet's virality somewhat depends on the its length.
+Perhaps a tweet's virality somewhat depends on its length.

 <br>